 You’ll need to build a smokehouse to cure meats this way.

 It isn’t as hard as most think to smoke cure meat.
-However, you do have to be careful to make sure the meat is at the proper temperature.
+However, you must be careful to ensure the meat is at the proper temperature.

 You don’t want to get food poisoning from bacteria growth!

 The USDA recommends smoking at 145° F for 7 hours or 155° F for 4 hours.